abdulrahman-khankan/reactable/README.md

 [![Build Status](https://travis-ci.org/abdulrahman-khankan/reactable.svg?branch=master)](https://travis-ci.org/abdulrahman-khankan/reactable)

-**NOTE: As of version 1.0.0 ownership of npm reactable package has transferred as previous owner is no longer maintaining the project.
-Old issues can be found [here](https://github.com/glittershark/reactable/issues).
-Feel free to submit new issues here.**
-***

-Fast, flexible, and simple data tables in React.
+Fast, flexible, and simple data tables in React (up to v16).

 Reactable allows you to display tabular data client-side, and provides sorting, filtering, and pagination over that data.
 It uses the power of [React.js][react]